keith-kurak/pico-8-codemash-2023/exercises/04-map-generation.md

 end
 ```

-Now, you should be able to run the program and run to the end of the map _and_ keep running.
+🏃**Try it!** Now, you should be able to run the program and run to the end of the map _and_ keep running.
 But the seams will be obvious, because the same map is used for the beginning/ end of each loop.

 ### 3. Remove the seams